linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 02 - Asset Classes and Financial Instruments.md

 Because the split changes the price of stock XYZ, it changes the relative weights of the two stocks in the price-weighted average.
 Therefore, the return of the index is also affected.

-At period-end, ABC will sell for  $30, while XYZ will sell for$ 45, representing the same negative 10\% return it was assumed to earn in Table 2.2.
+At period-end, ABC will sell for  \$30, while XYZ will sell for\$ 45, representing the same negative 10\% return it was assumed to earn in Table 2.2.
 The new value of the price-weighted average will be (30 + 45)/1.20 = 62.5, the same as its value at the start of the year; therefore, its return is zero, rather than the -4\% return that we calculated in the absence of a split.

 The split reduces the relative weight of XYZ because its initial price is lower, and because XYZ is the poorer performing stock, the performance of the average is higher.
 We see that the implicit weighting scheme of a price-weighted average is somewhat arbitrary, being determined by the prices rather than by the outstanding market values (price per share times number of shares) of the shares in the average.